Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

 The directory for temporary files created on video recording and composing.
 The directory is cleared before each recording!

          * **convertcomand**:
+The field describes how the Convert command will be invoked.
+For ImageMagick 7, just specify "magick convert."
-The path to the convert.exe executable file in the ImageMagick directory.
+For older versions, you need to specify the path to the executable convert.exe file in the directory with the ImageMagick program.
 Example:
 "C:\Program Files\ImageMagick-X.X.X-Q16\convert.exe"
 Download: https://imagemagick.org/script/download.php
-During the installation, the following item is required for installation: Install legacy utilities (e.
+For versions earlier than 7 during the installation, the following item is required for installation: Install legacy utilities (e.
 G. Convert)

+         * **cachevideo**:
+If the flag is set then when the step is running
+And the video insert "TextInsert" there will be a check to see if there is already such a video fragment in the cache.
+If there is no fragment in the cache, it will be added there.
+If there is a fragment, then it will be taken from the cache.
+Setting the flag speeds up video assembly.

          * **videocachepath**:
 Video snippets directory.